‘I’m just a nurse’. I couldn’t tell you how many times I added this caveat when introducing myself as a new business owner.

 I felt out of my depth.

 I’d never experienced this corporate grind that my fellow entrepreneurs seemed to know so well.
-I never wore heels to work, never needed to schedule meetings and certainly didn’t own a vague, corporate job title.
+I never wore heels to work, I never needed to schedule meetings and certainly didn’t own a vague, corporate job title.
 I created a story for myself that I was missing the crucial experience needed in order to truly ‘make it’ in business.

 I was wrong.

-And after spending the better part of the past 7 years learning and evolving in life and biz, I’ve changed my tune.
+The good news is after spending the better part of the past 7 years learning and evolving in life and biz, I’ve changed my tune.
 Being an emergency nurse has given me some of the greatest gifts and skills transferable to business (just minus the vague job titles).

 nursing-skills-for-business-owners-pin